Islandora/documentation/docs/installation/manual/configuring_drupal.md

 # If Carapace was downloaded, now is the time to enable and set it as well.
 drush -y theme:enable carapace drush -y config-set system.theme default carapace
-# After all of this, run updates and rebuild the cache.
+# After all of this, rebuild the cache.
-cd /opt/drupal
-sudo -u www-data composer update drush -y cr
+drush -y cr
 ```